100-76-Great Vocals

 Writer/Composer: Don Felder / Don Henly / Glenn Fry (1977)

 “You can check out any time you want, but you can never leave.”
 These threatening and haunting words play out the conclusion of one of the most enigmatic Rock songs of all time.
 As Don Henley sings lead, those mysterious words showcase their biggest hit…Result, a signature song that guaranteed worldwide recognition.
-Alway ranking as one of the most esteemed, respected songs of the Rock era, the stellar vocals, harmonies, and production are masterpieces.
+Alway ranking as one of the most esteemed, respected songs of the Rock era, the stellar vocals, harmonies, and production are all considered iconic masterpieces.
+This collaborative effort sounded as good in concert as the original recording.
+The song has endured the test of time, gathering momentum, rising high on everyone’s personal list as one of the best Rock songs of all time.
 Accolades to the Spanish style guitar intro of Don Felder & Joe Walsh…Wow!…Astonishing!

 Vocalist: Willie Nelson

 With one of the most distinctive voices in Country music, he is also blessed with one of the longest careers, going back to the early 1960s.
-A singer / songwriter and actor, he’s now a musical legend because of his longevity, musical ability, also taking on Swing, Jazz, Folk and Pop.
-An expert at guitar lead or as virtuoso, it’s his easy, hard-edged, nasal voice that’s won respect and adoration of the last three generations.
-This song proves the timelessness of his message, so open up a cold one, relax, and go back wherever he takes you!..Lofty and Awesome!
+A singer / songwriter and actor, he’s now a musical legend because of his longevity, (he’s in his 90s as of this writing) musical ability, also taking on Swing, Jazz, Folk and Pop.
+An expert at guitar lead or as a virtuoso, it’s his easy, hard-edged, nasal voice that’s won respect and adoration of the last three generations.
+Recorded first with Waylon Jennings in 1076 from the album, Wanted!
+The Outlaws, it sparked a movement in Country music featuring hard-edged compositions and performances.
+This song proves the timelessness of his message, so open up a cold one, relax, and go back wherever he takes you…Lofty, Memorable, and Awesome!

 90. CALIFORNIA DREAMIN’ (1966)